consumin-helium/PassphraseGenerator/README.md

 ## Usage

 To generate a passphrase, navigate to a webpage with an input field and click on the field to select it.
-Then, right-click anywhere on the page and select "Generate Passphrase" from the context menu: ContextMenu -> Tampermonkey -> Passphrase Generator -> Generate passphrase.
+Then, right-click anywhere on the page and select "Generate Passphrase" from the context menu: Right-click -> Tampermonkey -> Passphrase Generator -> Generate passphrase.
 If the selected input field has the type attribute set to password, the generated passphrase will be typed as a password.
 The passphrase will also be copied to the clipboard.

 If the selected input field has the type attribute set to password, the generated passphrase will be typed as a password.